Teamfight Tactics

 Teamfight Tactics (TFT) is an auto battler game developed and published by Riot Games.
-The game is a spinoff of League of Legends and is based on Dota Auto Chess, where players compete online against seven other opponents by building a team to be the last one standing.
+The game is a spinoff of League of Legends and is based on Dota Auto Chess, a mod for Dota 2, which in turn was inspired by Mahjong.
+Players face online against seven other opponents in a team building competition to be the last one standing.

 The game released as a League of Legends game mode for Windows and macOS in June 2019 and as a standalone game for Android and iOS in March 2020, featuring cross-platform play between them.

 Gameplay

-Based on Dota Auto Chess, a mod for Dota 2, the game centers around eight players who construct teams to fight one another and be the last player standing.
+Similar to Dota Auto Chess, the game centers around eight players who construct teams to fight one another and be the last player standing.
 The battlefield consists of hexagons, where players can strategically place units on the hexagons on their side of the game board between rounds.
-During each round, a short battle automatically commences, with two players matched randomly for that round, or else paired against computer-controlled enemies.
-In the rounds against computer-controlled enemies, each enemy has a chance to drop gold, units, or items that the player can use.
-Health lost from losing a round is calculated with a combination of set damage per round and how many units an opponent had still alive.
+During each round, a player is randomly matched against another player or against computer-controlled enemies that drop loot.
+The round initiates a battle with the two teams which lasts until units of one team are all defeated or a time limit is reached.
+Losing the round will result in the player losing health as a penalty based on the number of enemies remaining and the number of rounds completed.

-The game consist of stages and rounds.
-Each stage consist of seven rounds with the exception of stage 1.
-Stage 1 consist of three rounds of computer-controlled enemies.
-On round four of each stage, there is a feature called the "Carousel", in which players have access to a free rotation of units with random equipped items to select from.
-During these shared rounds, the two players with the lowest health are able to choose their units first, followed by the next two players with the lowest health, and so on.
-If there are players with similar health points, the game will randomly choose the order.
+The game consists of several stages, with each stage consisting of seven rounds.
+After round three of each stage, players will participate in a "Carousel" event.
+A Carousel event allows players access to a free, shared rotation of units with random equipped items to select from.
+Players are allowed to select one unit from the rotation with the pick order determined by the health remaining of each player sorted from lowest to highest and assigned to two players at a time.
+If there are players with the same health, the game will randomly choose the order.
 On the last round of each stage, players will face computer-controlled enemies.

-Players accumulate gold during rounds and can save it to build interest, which further increases their income per round.
-Players can also gain additional income per round by either winning multiple rounds in a row or losing multiple rounds in a row.
-With this gold, they can either reroll the five units automatically offered to them in their shop at the start of each round or purchase experience points to increase their level.
-The higher a player's level, the more units they can place on the board, which can also be augmented by certain items, and the higher the average rarity of units in the shop.
-Each unit is able to be upgraded if additional copies of the same unit are found in the shop or Shared Draft.
-Upgrading a champion increases their maximum health and attack damage.
+The exception to the stage rules is the first stage, which consists of three rounds of computer-controlled enemies.